 Each book should take about one school year to complete.
 The books for kindergarten through third grade each have 36 projects which works out to about one project per week.
 For grades four through twelve, there are 68 projects per book.
 Following are descriptions of the courses that are available.

-- The Way They SEE It, for ages three to five, differs somewhat from the other books since it has more background instruction for patents.
-It helps parents understand the early stages in the development of artistic perception and skills.
-However, it also teaches art appreciation and skills through a variety of projects and activities.
+- The Way They SEE It, for ages three to five, differs somewhat from the other books since it has more background instruction for parents to help them understand the early stages in the development of artistic perception and skills.
+It also teaches art appreciation and skills through a variety of projects and activities.

 - An Introduction to the Visual Arts, K-3 Book 1 has three sections: What Artists Do, What Artists See, and Where We Find Art.
 The first section deals with observation, imagination, composition, and subject matter.
 The second section gets into line, color, shapes, and other elements of art as students study some works by the masters and other illustrations.
 The third section emphasizes art appreciation and history as students study topics such as cave art, Greek pottery, Byzantine mosaics, and medieval illumination.
 (This volume might fit particularly well alongside the study of ancient history, although it does touch on types of art up through the Middle Ages.)